Reading Time: 10 minutes

 subject lines for schools

-However, one could (and should) push the concept of language power a step further by identifying the keywords most likely to resonate with specific student personas.
+However, one could (and should) push the concept of language power further by identifying the keywords most likely to resonate with specific student personas.
 What are your school’s primary target audiences?
 Which keywords should you incorporate into your subject lines to help boost open rates?

 For example, many colleges focus on affordability content to convert cost-conscious students.
-If this issue is fundamental to your target personas, why not incorporate affordability keywords into some of your email subject lines?
+If this issue is fundamental to your target personas, why not incorporate affordability keywords into some of your educational email subject lines?
 These could include:

 • Lower tuition